 The Church itself admits that it drew its ‘sex is only for procreation’ thinking from stoic philosophers of the second century.
 (That alone should give a serious Bible student pause.
 Greek philosophers?)
 Birth control wasn’t officially banned until Pope Gregory IX made it so in the 13th century.

 Modern Catholic apologists point to the story of Onan (Genesis 38:8-10) as proof that God disapproves of birth control.
-In that account Onan is ordered by his Dad Judah to father a son with Tamar, the widow of his dead brother Er.
+In that account Onan is ordered by his Dad Judah to father a son with Tamar, the widow of Onan's dead brother Er.

 This may seem bizarre in our modern world, but it happened in the very early days of the extended family that was to become the nation of Israel, Judah being only the 4th generation down from Abraham, to whom God had said that his offspring would become ‘like the sands of the sea.’
-While pagan people may have cast a childless widow out, Judah considered Tamar part of his family; and he simply requested Onan to take her as a second wife, and that her first son would be considered Er’s son, and would receive Er’s inheritance when Judah died.
+While pagan people may have cast out a childless widow, Judah considered Tamar part of his family; and he simply requested Onan to take her as a second wife, and that her first son would be considered Er’s son, and would receive Er’s inheritance when Judah died.

 Onan went to bed with Tamar but used a birth control method now referred to as ‘coitus interruptus’ to prevent Tamar from becoming pregnant.
 God struck him dead.
 Does this account prove God’s disapproval of birth control, as the Church claims?
 No. What does the account actually say?